Most investors focus on dividend yield .

 Your screener makes this strategy possible.
 Discipline makes it profitable.

-Avoid Dividend Traps Before They Wipe You Out
+Avoid Dividend Traps Before They Wipe You Out Watch for:

 These stocks look attractive… until they cut.